karmab/aicli/doc/index.md

 In both cases, once we have the day2 cluster in the proper state, the same workflow is to be used:

-- gathering the iso associated to this cluster with `aicli info iso mycluster-day2`
+- gather the iso associated to this cluster/infraenv with `aicli info iso mycluster-day2`.
-- booting nodes with this iso
+- boot nodes with this iso.
 - wait for them to show in `aicli list hosts` output as *known*
 - launch `aicli start cluster mycluster-day2`

-Individual hosts installation can also be triggered by calling
+Individual hosts installation can also be triggered by calling:

 ```
 aicli start hosts $host1 $host2 ...